tesseract-ocr/tessdoc/Compiling.md

 ```

 If you want support for multithreading, you have to install OpenMP first (see above)
-and tell the compiler and linker how to active OpenMP support.
+and tell the compiler and linker how to activate OpenMP support.
 This is done by adding that information to the options for `configure`:

 ```